 Applications for activities for general community benefit are unlikely to be successful.

 If you are new to fundraising, please complete the form but do not be concerned about "getting it right” as we will arrange a call to talk through your application.

 We recently held an online Meet the Funder session on our Community Grants which explained the programme and application process in more details you can view a recording of the event here

-- a not-for-profit company or Community Interest Company where a majority of the directors receive no payment from the company
+- not-for-profit company including community interest companies where the majority of directors receive no payment from the company

-- a branch of national organisations with a local management committee based in Wiltshire or Swindon, your own constitution, and a bank account you control.
+- local branch of a national organisation with a local management committee based in Wiltshire or Swindon and your own bank account

 Your organisation must have:

-- a bank account with two signatories who are unrelated to each other
+- a bank account with two signatories that are not related to each other

 - less than 12 months running costs in unrestricted reserves.
-This means in your accounts at the end of your last financial year, the amount shown as Unrestricted reserves (not including any Designated funds) must be less than your expenditure during that year.
+This means in your end of year financial accounts, Unrestricted reserves (not including Designated funds) must be less than your Expenditure

 - a constitution

 - a financial plan or budget showing this year's expected income, expenditure and reserves.